briandiloreto/AtomicViz/README.md

 # Features

 * Create interactive graphs of:
     * Function calls
     * Variable references
     * Class inheritance
     * Interface implementation

 * Works for many programming languages
 * Interacts with the code:
     * Jump to code from the graph
     * Make the graph follow code editing

 * Customize the graph:
-    * Layout graphs by file/folder, by files, without any grouping, or using custom groups
+    * Layout graphs by file/folder, by files, with no grouping, or using custom groups
     * Hide unwanted graph items that are not relevant to your focus
     * Collapse graph items to show class dependencies at any level of detail
     * Easily exclude specific files from the graph

-* Save customized graphs as local files, and then click on a file to load the graph
+* Save customized graphs as local AtomicViz files, and then open the AtomicViz file to load the graph
 * Show graphs in either the sidebar or code editor area
 * Show multiple graphs simultaneously
 * Search the graph